rbnfr/PHP-TEST-Currency/README.md

 Simply select the currency and the amount.
 Default values are EUR and 100.

 ### Output
-A list of converted values will be printed on the page, ignoring the currency tou have selected.
+A list of converted values will be printed on the page, ignoring the currency you have selected.